A Bridge for the World

 - lose 2,908 square miles (7,531 km²) of internationally recognized occupied territory

-- lose 1 mile (2 km²) of coast and 14 square miles (36 km²) east of the Jordan River, south of the Sea of Galilee
+- lose 1 mile (2 km²) of coastline on the Sea of Galilee

 - gain 7,155 square miles (18,531 km²) in the Hala’ib Triangle